saturnMars/TDT4215_recommender_systems/README.md

 > or from
 > https://towardsdatascience.com/content-based-recommender-systems-28a1dbd858f5

+1. Stopword removal in titles
+2. Merge titles and keyword lists
-1. Only work with single user file
+3. Only work with single user file:
-2. Stopword removal in titles
-3. TF\*IDF for keywords compared to the keywords of all their articles
+4. TF\*IDF for keywords compared to the keywords of all their articles
-4. Build matrix from the article
+5. Build matrix from the article

    ```asciiart
        doc0       doc1   doc2   doc3